What is the advantage of being a member of a Theme Community?

 I’m a transfer student.
 Can I apply to a Theme Community?

 Transfer students are only eligible to apply for the Transfer Year Experience(TYE) Theme Community.
-More information will be shared about TYE throughout the spring/summer.
+Transfer students can indicate their interest in TYE via the MHousing Application.
 Specific questions?
 Email email@example.com.

 How do I apply to a Theme Community?